lucaggett/ddpp/config/readme.md

 This folder contains all config files for ddpp.py.

 # config.ddpp
 This file contains your aliases, which you can call using commands in ddpp.py.

 They are saved in the following format:

 AliasName arg1 arg2 arg3 arg4 ... argx

+##Formats

 There are 3 possible formats for arguments - Variable, Die and Constant

 **Variable:**